 “Around 27 or 28, it started to get hard to not lose my voice singing loud stuff.
 I also felt there were more antics than substance.
 Not that Born in the Flood lacked substance.
 It just seemed like the bigger the audience got, the louder we got.
 It didn’t seem believable anymore.”

 In Memory of Loss, an album dedicated to his dad “Bud” (and his first proper release under his birth name), rectified the situation, and ended up resonating deeply with neo-folk revival fans across the pond.
-Rateliff may be underrated in The States, but he’s been to Europe nearly ten times in the past two years—so many trips that he’s actually lost track.
+Rateliff may have been underrated in The States, but he went to Europe nearly ten times in two years—so many trips that he actually lost track.

 “I always kinda wondered whether it was a Denver curse.
 16 Horsepower, The Czars, John Grant.
 European radio’s way better.
 The way they have things set up makes a lot more sense.
 If you play a radio station, you get paid.
 It’s always been like that.
 Back in the 50s and 60s, black musicians would go over and people loved it.
 Here, it was still kinda taboo.”